gapo/RPi-IP-mailer/README.md

 If you ever want to remove the script from start-up, run the following command:

 	$ sudo update-rc.d -f ip_mailer.sh remove

+To Do
+---

+- Figure way out to ensure it runs without login.
+(Is this even possible)
+- Sort the dependencies.
+Do we really need this many.